jquery/jquery-migrate/warnings.md

 ### JQMIGRATE: jQuery.clean() is deprecated

+### JQMIGRATE: jQuery.clean() is deprecated

-**Cause**: The `jQuery.clean()` method was an undocumented internal method removed in jQuery 1.9.
-However, we are aware of some plugins or other code that may be using it.
+**Cause**: `jQuery.buildFragment()` and `jQuery.clean()` are undocumented internal methods.
+The signature of `jQuery.buildFragment()` was changed in jQuery 1.8 and 1.9, and `jQuery.clean()` was removed in 1.9.
+However, we are aware of some plugins or other code that may be using them.

-**Solution**: Rewrite any code that makes use of this method or other undocumented methods.
-For example the `jQuery.parseHTML()` method, introduced in jQuery 1.8, can convert HTML to an array of DOM elements.
-The jQuery Migrate plugin will restore this method if it is absolutely needed.
+**Solution**: Rewrite any code that makes use of these or any other undocumented methods.
+For example the `jQuery.parseHTML()` method, introduced in jQuery 1.8, can convert HTML to an array of DOM elements that you can append to a document fragment.

 ### JQMIGRATE: Use of jQuery.fn.data('events') is deprecated